P2BPL/jenkins-x-pluralsight-helper-scripts/readme.md

 To create a cluster run:

-`GCP_PROJECT=your-project-name ./create-cluster.sh`
+`GCP_PROJECT=your-gcp-project-name ./create-cluster.sh`

 The script will set up gcloud so it's ready to go, and then it will create a k8s cluster using Terraform followed by `jx boot` to install Jenkins X. You will get some prompts on the command line both from `terraform apply` and `jx boot`

+**Do not delete `the environment-ps-jx-cluster-dev` directory**.
+It will be created the first time you run the script and needs to stay there for subsequent executions.
+If you accidentally delete it then you can clone it into the project root using `git clone git@github.com:${YOUR_GIT_USERNAME}/environment-ps-jx-cluster-dev`.
+JX will give merge conflicts if it exists in your GitHub account already but isn't local.

 To destroy your cluster run:

-`GCP_PROJECT=your-project-name ./destroy-cluster.sh`
+`GCP_PROJECT=your-gcp-project-name ./destroy-cluster.sh`

-### Troubleshooting
+### Troubleshooting Terraform

-Sometimes Terraform can be flaky, which is the nature of so many parallel API calls to gcloud.
+Sometimes Terraform can be flaky, either with unexpected errors or timeouts, which are not really solvable given the way it interacts with the cloud provider API.
 If you see an error, you can try re-running the script, and it should fix the problem most of the time.